albertzak/open/readme.md

   - + custom caps

 atm not happy with:
-  - live-eval is such a hack, and you need to manually mark all downstream fns with `!`
+  - live-eval is such a hack
+    - you need to manually mark all downstream fns with `!`
-  - node state is a mess: "user-space" capabilities mixed in with systems-level stuff
+  - node state is a mess
+    - "user-space" capabilities mixed in with systems-level stuff
+  - i don't understand the codemirror api

 ok that prod timeout bug seems to be gone now